2 Asian American women stabbed in San Francisco attack

 2 Asian American women stabbed in San Francisco attackNew

-SAN FRANCISCO (AP) — Police have arrested a man who they say is suspected of stabbing two Asian American women without warning in San Francisco’s Mid-Market area.
-Officers found the wounded women Tuesday evening.
-The two were taken to a hospital.
+SAN FRANCISCO (AP) — Police have arrested a man suspected of stabbing two Asian American women without warning in San Francisco’s Mid-Market neighborhood.
+Officers found the wounded women Tuesday evening, who were taken to a hospital.
 There is no immediate word on their conditions.
-Witnesses told KPIX-TV that a man clutching a knife was walking down Market Street when he approached a bus stop, stabbed the women, and then walked away.
+Witnesses told KPIX-TV that a man clutching a knife was walking down Market Street when he approached a bus stop, stabbed the women and then walked away.
 A suspect was arrested several hours later.
 Police didn’t immediately indicate whether the attack might be a hate crime.
+Asian Americans have been the targets of unprovoked attacks in the San Francisco area and elsewhere in the U.S. in recent months.